MMynampati/density_sensitivity/README.md

 ## 📊 Current Status

-- ✅ Complete pipeline working on ACONF dataset
+- ✅ expanded to all 55 molecular datasets
 - ✅ Binary classification model trained and evaluated
-- ✅ Feature importance analysis implemented
-- 🔄 Ready to expand to all 55 molecular datasets

-## 🧪 Supported Datasets

-Currently tested on:
-- **ACONF**: Conformational analysis dataset
-- **ADIM6**: Dimerization dataset
-- **AHB21**: Hydrogen bonding dataset

 ## 📈 Model Performance

 The binary classifier achieves: